 After students' academic standing evaluations, those who meet the requirements will be determined to be in good standing.
-Students not determined to be in good standing will be academically disqualified.
+Students determined to not be in good standing will be academically disqualified.
 Students who are disqualified may have the right to petition for reinstatement on academic probation.
 See the "JD Program Eligibility to Petition for Reinstatement" section below for more information.